-Do You Really Need a Dentist or Orthodontist to Straighten Your Teeth?
+Do You Need an Orthodontist to Straighten Teeth?

 You have probably seen the advertisements for straightening your teeth without the added cost and investment of time to have your Dentist or Orthodontist do this for you.
 You may have even had a consult with your Dentist because you are concerned about the alignment of your teeth.
 We think that, YES, you really do need a Dentist or Orthodontist to straighten your teeth!
 Our office will be happy to see you and evaluate if tooth straightening is a good treatment option for you!